Virgin birth of Jesus: Cultural context

 Matthew 1:18 says that Mary was betrothed to Joseph.
-She would have been twelve years old or a little less at the time of events described in the gospels, as under Jewish law betrothal was only possible for minors, which for girls meant prior to turning twelve or having their first menses, whichever came first.
 According to custom, the wedding would take place twelve months later, after which the groom would take his bride from her father's house to his own.
 A betrothed girl who had sex with a man other than her husband-to-be was considered an adulteress.
 If tried before a tribunal, both she and the young man would be stoned to death, but it was possible for her betrothed husband to issue a document of repudiation, and this, according to Matthew, was the course Joseph wished to take prior to the visitation by the angel.

 The most likely cultural context for both Matthew and Luke is Jewish Christian or mixed Gentile/Jewish-Christian circles rooted in Jewish tradition.
-These readers would have known that the Roman Senate had declared Julius Caesar a god and his successor Augustus to be divi filius, the Son of God, before he became a god himself on his death in AD 14; this remained the pattern for later emperors.
+These readers would have known that the Roman Senate had declared Julius Caesar a god and his successor Augustus to be divi filius, the "son of god", before he became a god himself on his death in AD 14; this remained the pattern for later emperors.
 Imperial divinity was accompanied by suitable miraculous birth stories, with Augustus being fathered by the god Apollo while his human mother slept, and her human husband being granted a dream in which he saw the sun rise from her womb, and inscriptions even described the news of the divine imperial birth as evangelia, the gospel.
 The virgin birth of Jesus was thus a direct challenge to a central claim of Roman imperial theology, namely the divine conception and descent of the emperors.